jhonM8a/golang_course_basic/README.md

 # golang_course_basic
-It's only to learn go.
-Please chek de commits, here it's every single class
+It's just to learn how to go.
+Please, check the commits there are all the classes there